Merlington History, Family Crest & Coats of Arms

 Early History of the Merlington family

-Another 293 words (21 lines of text) covering the years 1510, 1600, 1086, 1455 and 1487 are included under the topic Early Merlington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merlington research.
+Another 147 words (10 lines of text) covering the years 1510, 1600, 1086, 1455 and 1487 are included under the topic Early Merlington History in all our PDF Extended History products and printed products wherever possible.

 Merlington Spelling Variations

 Spelling variations of this family name include: Meriton, Merrington, Mirrington, Marrington, Morrington, Merriton, Miriton and many more.

 Early Notables of the Merlington family (pre 1700)